Tim Bowen offers practical advice and suggestions on teaching English to students in mixed-ability classes.

-Romina Trossero in Argentina wrote into our Grammar Help section with the
+Romina Trossero in Argentina wrote into our Grammar Help section with the following problem:

-A second area of activity that can be productive in mixed ability classes is project work.
+A second area of activity that can be productive in mixed-ability classes is project work.
 Again, this can work successfully using mixed groups where the stronger help the weaker, but another approach is to form groups that are at approximately the same level and assign different tasks that are appropriate to the level of each group.
 By adjusting the complexity of the task, you can ensure that each group has a task that it can carry out successfully, thereby providing the correct level of challenge for the higher level students and not demotivating the weaker ones.

 Choral drilling can be an effective way of involving weaker or shy students.
 If applied judiciously (in other words not all the time), it can give excellent practice in rhythm and intonation, as well as reinforcing word order and grammatical structure.